Top 10 Disney World First-Timer Mistakes

 Both of those goals can be accomplished for the base ticket price.
 It’s impossible to buy your way into a memorable vacation and, frankly, it often backfires.
 The expectation of perfection creates pressure and stress, which is often the undoing of Walt Disney World visitors.

-9. Not Packing for Florida Weather
+9. Underestimating Florida Weather

 Florida is known as the “Sunshine State,” but I think that is a huge misnomer.
 In fact, I don’t really know why people flock to the state for its weather.
 Yeah, it doesn’t snow there and it’s sunny much of the year, but the summers are miserable with humidity.
+A common first-timer mistake is assuming Florida weather is perfect or underestimating just how bad it can be.

-And, as we cover in our Winter Packing Tips for Walt Disney World, weather fluctuates dramatically in winter and humidity can make the feels like temperature much worse than the temperature readout suggests.
+In the early fall, it’s storm season at Walt Disney World.
+Late fall through winter and you have temperatures that range from freezing to the 80s, requiring that you pack for a variety of situations.
+As we cover in our Winter Packing Tips for Walt Disney World, weather fluctuates dramatically in winter and humidity can make the feels like temperature much worse than the temperature readout suggests.
 Between that and single-day temperatures that can have a 30+ degree swing, the weather in Florida can be rough.

-8. Going During Major Holidays
+7. Going During Major Holidays

 “Why was [insert holiday name] so crowded?!
 I heard before that [insert holiday name] usually isn’t busy because everyone is at home doing [insert activity].”
 We have received virtually this message from people pertaining to Easter, Thanksgiving, Christmas, New Year’s Eve, and the Super Bowl (not technically a holiday, but celebrated as such in many households).

-Now, this isn’t to say that you will have an awful experience if you go during a holiday.
+This isn’t to say that you will have an awful experience if you go during a holiday.
 To the contrary, we actually like visiting around certain holidays.
 Longer park hours and a certain ambiance to the parks can make for an enjoyable experience.
 With that said, there’s no way on earth I would ever have wanted to take my first trip during a major holiday.
 It would have been overwhelming, and the potential for it being my last trip would have been too great.

-7. Eating Burgers, Hot Dogs, and Pizza
+6. Eating Burgers, Hot Dogs, and Pizza

 Theme park food has a reputation for being uninspired and overpriced.
 Like sporting events and other entertainment venues, parks often do the bare minimum, realizing they have a captive audience that will simply have to eat during their visit.